ibm-cloud-docs/netezza/security/usageofnzcliawsiam.md

 `nzcli` requests MFA code.
 {: note}

-## When MFA is configured or not for both types of AWSIAM users
+## Using nzcli without AWSIAM option

 When using nzcli without `AWSIAM` option, MFA code is not required.
 Specify only the `access-id:secret-key` as password.

  ```bash